philthompson10/pyqtdeploy/doc/sysroot.rst

         :py:class:`~pyqtdeploy.ComponentOption` instances describing the
         component's configurable options.

-    .. py:method:: build(sysroot)
+    .. py:method:: install()

-        This abstract method is re-implemented to build the component.
+        This abstract method is re-implemented to install the component.

-        :param Sysroot sysroot:  the sysroot being built.

-    .. py:method:: configure(sysroot)
+    .. py:method:: validate()

-        This method is re-implemented to configure the component.
-A component will always be configured even if it does not get built.
-The plugin should check that everything is available (e.g. source code, external tools) for a successful build.
+        This method is re-implemented to validate the component.
+A component will always be validated even if it does not get installed.
+The plugin should check that everything is available (e.g. other components, external tools) for a successful installation.

-        :param Sysroot sysroot:  the sysroot being configured.

 .. py:class:: ComponentOption(name, type=str, required=False, default=None, values=None, help='')